Optimization with Constraint Learning: A Framework and Survey: Review

 The approach taken to formalize the constraint learning process in \cite{pawlak2017automatic} is different in that their framework is a MILP.
-Similarly, other authors also leverage MILP \citep{schede2019learning}, Integer Programming (IP) \citep{cozad2014learning},\ or LP \citep{sroka2018one} frameworks for constraint learning.
-A number of authors \citep{pawlak2017synthesis,pawlak2018synthesis,pawlak2019synthesis} also use a genetic programming framework to obtain constraints from data.
+Similarly, other authors also leverage MILP \citep{schede2019learning} or Integer Programming (IP) \citep{cozad2014learning} frameworks for constraint learning. \cite{sroka2018one} use local search, and \cite{kumar2021learning} use an approach based on stochastic local search.
+A number of authors also use a genetic programming framework to obtain constraints from data \citep{pawlak2017synthesis,pawlak2018synthesis}. \cite{pawlak2019synthesis} and \cite{pawlak2021grammatical} use evolutionary strategies.
 In these different setups, the authors give the relative simplicity of their approaches as their key justification --- no predictive models have to be learned, no constraints for feature extraction have to be included, and no complex embedding or reformulating procedures need to be followed.
-The disadvantage of these approaches however is that they don't make use of the learning power of predictive models which have been shown to be able to learn very complex decision boundaries well.
+The disadvantage of these approaches however is that they do not make use of the learning power of predictive models which have been shown to be able to learn very complex decision boundaries well.

-A key point to highlight is that the use of constraint learning in operations research is a relatively new development.
-Consequently, not many papers are seen to have a conceptually structured approach to doing optimization with constraint learning.
-Although several papers thoroughly describe their methodology of embedding a ML model into an optimization problem, they don't formalise the process of constraint learning from beginning to end.
-We believe that the formalization of this process is one of the important contributions of this paper to the literature.